 Metformin and Beyond: Dr. David Sinclair on Learnings Since Lifespan

-Dr. David Sinclair, a Harvard geneticist, co-founded the journal Aging and chairs InsideTracker's scientific advisory board.
+Dr. David Sinclair co-founded the journal Aging and chairs InsideTracker's scientific advisory board.
 His achievements include 35 patents and numerous awards.

 In his bestselling book Lifespan: Why We Age and Why We Don’t Have To, he explores the science of growing older and potential interventions.
 The following Q&A session addresses some of the most pressing questions in this field of research.